 Megan Waltz MBA '15

 For Megan Waltz, getting a master’s degree has been long time in the making.
 She says, “I talked about getting my MBA for the past fifteen years and finally took the plunge!”
-Waltz jumped in to the MBA in Health Systems Leadership program at Edgewood College in Spring 2012 and graduated this May, as part of the program’s first-ever graduating class (seen here at the Deming Way campus).
+Waltz jumped in to the MBA in Healthcare Administration program at Edgewood College in Spring 2012 and graduated this May, as part of the program’s first-ever graduating class (seen here at the Deming Way campus).

 As Director of Culinary and Clinical Nutrition for the University of Wisconsin Hospital and Clinics, Waltz says Edgewood College’s program stood out to her.
 “I really liked the focus on healthcare and I like the flexibility that Edgewood College had to offer with evening and online classes.”